Rule by Ellen Goodlett

 The most enjoyable part of this book was reading it with Destiny; our banter and discussions are what kept me reading to the end more than anything else.
 If I am being honest, the story felt underdeveloped to me and read more like an early draft, but I read an ARC and I am hoping that some changes were made to polish the story prior to publication.
 This is a fast-paced read with a lot of political machinations.
 While this book wasn’t for me, I do hope it is for you and I think that those who enjoyed Pretty Little Liars will enjoy this book.

-cw: self-mutilation (the magic system is essentially cutting onseself and it is described in detail), abusive family
+Content Warnings: self-mutilation (the magic system is essentially cutting onseself and it is described in detail), abusive family

 Many thanks to Little, Brown for providing me an electronic ARC of this book via NetGalley in exchange for my honest review.
 Quotations were taken from an uncorrected proof and are subject to change upon publication.
-You can find information about my rating criteria here.